 - discharge from the penis

-- itching at the end of the penis
+- itching or redness at the end of the penis

 Women who have symptoms might notice:

 - vaginal discharge (off-white, or yellow frothy)

 - pain during sex or urination

 Usually only women are tested by taking a swab from the fluid in the vagina.